lukakralj/Snippets/README.md

 ## Overview

-Quite often I find some short scripts that turn out to be the key snippet of code I need for my work.
+Quite often I find some short scripts/programs that turn out to be the key snippet of code I need for my work.
 Instead of looking them up every time, I decided to save them here on Github so that I can access them from every platform.
 In hope that someone else might also find it useful I share it publicly.

 ### Disclaimer